The Savoy

 Our Inspector's view

-The Savoy has been at the forefront of the London hotel scene since it opened in 1889, and is located on the banks of the Thames and within walking distance of vibrant Covent Garden.
-Rooms and suites are decorated in either Edwardian or art deco style, and vary in style and size.
-Many overlook the river.
-The Savoy Grill and American Bar remain as well-loved favourites; Kaspar's offers informal yet luxury all-day dining; the Thames Foyer is renowned for its afternoon teas; and the Beaufort Bar offers cocktails that push the boundaries of drinks mixology.
-Immaculately presented staff offer excellent hospitality.
+Possibly the best known hotel in the city, The Savoy has been at the forefront of the London scene since it opened in 1889.
+Located on the banks of the Thames and within walking distance of vibrant Covent Garden, rooms and suites are decorated in either Edwardian or art deco style with many overlooking the river.
+The recently updated Savoy Grill, all day dining in the River Restaurant and refined dining in 1890 are all part of the Gordon Ramsay stable.
+The American Bar remains as a well-loved favourite, along with renowned afternoon teas in the Thames Foyer, and the Beaufort Bar offers cocktails that push the boundaries of modern mixology.
+Service calls on 125 years of experience with immaculately presented staff delivering excellent hospitality.

 Facilities – at a glance